salesforce/refocus-bot-notes/bot/README.md

   ]
 }

-_Variables JSON_
+_Context JSON_

-* name: the name of the variable
+* name: the name of the context variable
-* type: the variable type for the variable (int, double, time, etc)
+* type: the context type for the variable (int, double, time, etc)
-* range: the range of values the variable could be
+* range: the range of values the context variable could be
-* value: the value of the variable
+* value: the value of the context variable

 {
-  Variable: [
+  Context: [
      {
-       name: <Variable Name>,
+       name: <Context variable Name>,
-       type: <Variable Type: picklist, int, double, string etc>
+       type: <Context variable Type: picklist, int, double, string etc>
        range: <Range values: each item in a pick list, 1-10000 for ints etc>
       value: <Default Value>
      },